3 Ways to Make a Jellyfish Costume for Halloween

 We draped the LED lights throughout the skirt and tucked the battery pack in the waistband.
 Of course, when wearing a skirt with a ton of tentacles, you must shake it.
 There is nothing else you need to do.

-Krystle was actually a jellyfish last year for halloween and brought her costume to share in the jellyfish fun.
-Her costume is created out of a bubble umbrella and various sheer and shiny white fabrics.
+was actually a jellyfish last year for halloween and brought her costume to share in the jellyfish fun.
+Her costume is created out of aand various sheer and shiny white fabrics.
 She wrapped the umbrella in the fabric, gathered it on the underside and secured with safety pins.

 This is also where she attached various cascading pieces of fringe, ribbon and tinsel.